RHPP

 If there is a FHA insured loan on the property, the period of affordability will be the term of the FHA loan or the period defined above, whichever is longer.

-Eligible Project Costs and Eligible Soft Costs Project Costs include: Acquisition; New Construction; Rehabilitation that addresses the following issues - Correction of all building code violations/incipient code violations; making energy efficient improvements; making general property improvements.
+Eligible Project Costs include Acquisition; New Construction; Rehabilitation that addresses the following issues - Correction of all building code violations/incipient code violations; making energy efficient improvements; making general property improvements.
 The City may elect to target funds to specific project costs.

 Soft Costs include but are not limited to the following: Loan origination fees; credit reports; title reports and updates; recordation fees; preparation and filing legal documents; appraisals; attorney's fees; loan processing fees; architectural fees; engineering fees; preparation of work write-ups/cost estimates; audits; affirmative marketing and fair housing; construction management; environmental testing and/or site cleanup (not related to lead based paint testing).

-The final 10% or the rehabilitation and construction payments will be available only after final inspection is completed and final Certificates of Occupancy are issued.
+The final 10% of the rehabilitation and construction payments will be available only after the final inspection is completed and Certificates of Occupancy are issued.

 Costs not Reimbursed